 How Should we Keep Tupperware Tidy?

 At a friend's house growing up, there was something in their kitchen that became a running joke in their family.
 Entering the room came with a warning: “Stay away from the last cupboard on the left.”
 They, like so many of us, had a small storage space dedicated to their plastic containers, yet it was such an overfilled mess that when someone would open the door, an avalanche of plastic goods tumbled onto the floor.
 This scenario is not uncommon, yet simple DIYs can make it a more manageable cupboard.
 Here are two of my favorites.

-Tension Rods - When I think of tension rods, I think of mothball-filled closets that lack hardware, but did you ever consider using them to organize your cupboards?
+, I think of mothball-filled closets that lack hardware, but did you ever consider using them to organize your cupboards?
 If like myself, you have a bunch of oddly shaped containers, adjustable rods can be used to effortlessly divide the space, forming custom sections to house and stabilize your goods.

 Pegs and Spokes - I am a big fan of pegs and spokes and have recommended them for everything from bathroom décor to tool shed organization, yet they can also be used in your cupboards to keep even the most rambunctious of containers in place.
 Simply cut pegboard (which can be purchased at most hardware stores) to the exact dimensions of your cupboard's floor, allowing the holes to face up.
 Then, simply insert wooden dowels in an arrangement which best suites the measurements of the plastic containers in question and impress your friends with your organized and cleverly crafted DIY trick.

 How Should we Actually Arrange Our Kitchen?

 Does one organize a kitchen based on where appliances fit?
 Should accessories only be arranged based on task location?
 The following is information derived from organization experts and their words make a lot of sense.